 As of Jan.
 1, 2018, INPRS’ Annuity Savings Accounts (ASAs) will be categorized as separate defined contribution (DC) accounts, according to Internal Revenue Service (IRS) definitions and are required to have plan expenses paid directly from the DC account.

-Members with active Annuity Savings Accounts (either accepting contributions or earning interest) in the PERF Hybrid Plan, PERF My Choice Plan (formerly ASA Only), TRF Hybrid Plan and the LEDC plan, will be impacted by this change.
+Members with active Annuity Savings Accounts (either accepting contributions or earning interest) in the PERF Hybrid Plan, TRF Hybrid Plan and the LEDC plan, will be impacted by this change.
 Active members in the LEDC plan are also included in this change.

-Members in these plans will receive direct communication from INPRS regarding these fees including the expected amount of fees and when they will first be charged to members’ accounts, which is currently anticipated to be in early 2018.
+Members in these plans have received direct communication from INPRS regarding these fees including the expected amount of fees and when they will first be charged to members’ accounts, which is currently anticipated to be in early 2018.

 Below are answers to questions you may be asking about fees: